ElvisWang2010/WROFE-2025/README.md

 The built-in Python time module is used for time-based operations, such as delays (sleep) or measuring time elapsed since an event.

 ### Numpy
 NumPy is a fundamental Python library for numerical computation.
 In robotics, it's often used for handling arrays, matrices, and mathematical operations efficiently.
-In our code, it is use for creating and handling arrays for color thresholding in HSV space
+In our code, it is use for creating and handling arrays for color thresholding in HSV space.

 ### ROS_ROBOT_CONTROLLER_SDK
 This custom Python SDK (Software Development Kit) provided by HiWonder is responsible for controlling robot hardware, including steering servos, throttle motors, and RGB LEDs.
 It turns low-level control into simple methods, allowing the main code to remain clean.